hit-mc/pypsmb/README.md

 # What's this
-- psmb: A Pub-Sub protocol designed for BungeeCross
+- psmb: A protocol of **Pub-Sub Message Broker** designed for BungeeCross
 - pypsmb: *psmb* server implemented in Python